 Some will say the eyes are the windows to the soul.
 To the more science-minded, they’re an incredibly complex organ that gives us the gift of vision.
 Either way, most of us tend to take our eyes for granted.
 Just imagine your world if you lost your sight – even just reading this passage on this very screen would be impossible, not to mention seeing the expression of a loved one … or catching a gorgeous sunrise.
-Fortunately, several easy and natural ways can help protect our eyes – and even improve our vision.
+Fortunately, several easy ways can help protect our eyes – and even improve eyesight naturally.

 Black Currant, Bilberry, And Blueberry